Members news and events

 Northern Ireland Versus Arthritis ArthritisCare Arthritis Action Rheumatoid Arthritis Group Rheumatoid Arthritis Support Group

 #artsNI Belfast Visual Arts Forum Community Fine Art Belfast Belfast Art Galleries Ulster University

-Funded by the ACNI SIAP General Art Awards, Zara Lyness has installed 6 Parian porcelain Cryptolaemus bugs that will support education visits and talks by Botanic Gardens staff.
+Funded by the ACNI SIAP General Art Awards, 2018, Zara Lyness has installed 6 Parian porcelain Cryptolaemus bugs that will support education visits and talks by Botanic Gardens staff.
 The Australian Ladybird larvea are used as part of the ecological pest control methods in the Ravine House and Botanic Gardens greenhouses.
-To book a visit to learn more about the Ravine House follow the link.

 4th & 5th October

 Jayne Cherry is making live performance work on Friday 4th October as part of the Somatic Distortion event that includes performance from an international gathering or artists including Alastair MacLennan, Fergus Byrne, Analía Beltrán í Janés, Fausto Grossi, Elvira Santamaría Torres, Rainer Pagel, Keike Twisselmann.
 Please see the link for schedule of performances and talks.